ghc-proposals/ghc-proposals/proposals/0000-decl-invis-binders.rst

 Effect and Interactions
 -----------------------

-* Changes (1), (2), and (3) provide the programmer with a more principled way of brining type variables into scope in certain corner cases.
+The proposed changes provide the programmer with a more principled way of brining type variables into scope in certain corner cases, simplify arity inference and scoping rules.

-* Changes (4), (5), and (6) simplify arity inference and scoping rules, but they are all breaking changes that rely on the new form of binders.
-We may want to introduce migratory warnings before pulling the trigger.

-* Change (7) does not require a migration strategy.

 Costs and Drawbacks
 -------------------